Maximize brand value by formulating to 2023 consumer food preferences

 Put Ingredion’s exclusive and comprehensive consumer research to work

-Ingredion uses our global ATLAS database to help our customers uncover the latest consumer-driven food and beverage trends that can energise categories and increase consumers’ willingness to pay more.
-ATLAS is the largest proprietary global research programme examining consumer trends, including attitudes and behaviours towards key ingredients and benefits within the food and beverage industry.
-The programme spans more than 10 years, 33+ global markets and 100,000+ consumer interviews.
+Ingredion uses our global ATLAS database to help our customers uncover the latest consumer-driven food and beverage trends that can energize categories and increase consumers’ willingness to pay more.
+ATLAS is the largest proprietary global research program examining consumer trends, including attitudes and behaviors towards key ingredients and benefits within the food and beverage industry.
+The program spans more than 10 years, 33+ global markets and 100,000+ consumer interviews.

-LinkedIn Live: Maximise brand value by meeting evolving consumer needs
+LinkedIn Live: Maximize brand value by meeting evolving consumer needs